 I am treating a lovely client who has a history of sexual assault and PTSD.
 Her recent childbirth experience exacerbated the PTSD.
-I am seeing another incredible lady who survived a house fire and sustained major burns yet has no recall of the actual experience.
+I am seeing another incredible lady who survived a pretty crazy accident.
 They are two completely different women who have a very similar presentation, similar pelvic floors and persistent pain.
-In conversing with them, they wondered “could this be related to that?”
+In conversing with them, they wondered “could this pain I’m experiencing be related to that event so long ago?”

 But how?
 How could something that happened so long ago be affecting pelvic floor muscles and be resulting in persistent pain today?

 In considering this question I came to understand that their symptoms stem from what I will term “the protective pelvic floor”.
 It all explains how”this is related to that”.

 I love this poem written by Elizabeth Noble, an obstetric physiotherapist who has been called the mother of pelvic floor physiotherapy in America.
 She describes the pelvis this way: (bold text mine)

 Centre of pleasure.
 Centre of reproduction.
 Centre of creativity.A bony basin to cradle a baby.